Sleep center in Waycross, Georgia

 - Abrupt awakenings accompanied by shortness of breath

 - Awakening with a dry mouth or sore throat

 - Attention problems

-For sleep apnea, a CPAP (Continuous Positive Airway Pressure) machine is a useful tool.
+A continuous positive airway pressure (CPAP) machine is a useful tool for sleep apnea.
 It is a small device that keeps the airway open by continuously pushing air through a mask while you sleep.
 Sleeping with the mask may take some getting used to, but eliminating snoring and the "awakenings" will allow you to get a good night’s sleep.
-Most patients feel better and are less tired during the day after their first night with the CPAP machine.
+Most patients feel better and are less tired after their first night with the CPAP machine.

-Insomnia is a disorder that can make it hard to fall asleep, hard to stay asleep, or both.
-With insomnia, you usually awaken feeling unrefreshed, which takes a toll on your ability to function during the day. is a disorder that can make it hard to fall asleep, hard to stay asleep, or both.
+Insomnia is a disorder that can make it hard to fall asleep, hard to stay asleep or both.
 With insomnia, you usually awaken feeling unrefreshed, which takes a toll on your ability to function during the day.

-Restless Legs Syndrome (RLS) is a condition in which your legs feel extremely uncomfortable, typically in the evenings while you’re sitting or lying down.
-RLS can begin at any age and generally worsens as you age.
-Restless legs syndrome can disrupt sleep and make traveling difficult. is a condition in which your legs feel extremely uncomfortable, typically in the evenings while you’re sitting or lying down.
+Restless legs syndrome (RLS) is a condition in which your legs feel extremely uncomfortable, typically in the evenings while you are sitting or lying down.
 RLS can begin at any age and generally worsens as you age.
 Restless legs syndrome can disrupt sleep and make traveling difficult.

 - Eye movements